Skip to content

 Total Cost Comparison: Build vs Buy Over 3 Years

-The table below compares the total cost of ownership for an in-house system versus a specialized platform like CheckFile, for an organization processing 300 files per month.
+The table below compares the total cost of ownership for an in-house system versus a specialised platform like CheckFile, for an organisation processing 300 files per month.

 Assumptions